 Larissa E. Hopkins is the Assistant Director of Student Accessibility Services.
 She arranges services and academic adjustments for students with a wide range of disabilities, serves as a disability specialist and consultant to students, faculty, staff members and administrative and academic offices.
 She serves on the Dean of the College Division's Case Management Group.
 Larissa is a passionate social justice educator who likes to dialogue and teach about issues of privilege and oppression across diverse and intersecting social identities.
 She is a co-editor of a chapter on Ableism in the anthology, Readings for Diversity and Social Justice, 2nd Edition.
-Larissa received her B.A. in Women's Studies and Education from Hamilton College and her M.Ed. in Social Justice Education from the University of Massachusetts Amherst, where she anticipates receiving her Ed.D. in May of 2013.
+Larissa received her B.A. in Women's Studies and Education from Hamilton College and her M.Ed. and Ed.D. in Social Justice Education from the University of Massachusetts Amherst.
 Larissa can be reached at (603) 646-9900 or via email at Larissa.E.Hopkins@Dartmouth.edu.

 Ward Newmeyer is the Director of Student Accessibility Services.
 Ward advises students with disabilities, authorizes and arranges services and academic adjustments, and manages the Student Accessibility Services department.
 He consults for faculty, administration, and student groups about disability-related issues and advocates for equal opportunities and routine, full inclusion of persons with disabilities in the Dartmouth community.
 He serves on the Dartmouth College Classroom Committee, Accessibility Steering Executive Committee, 504/ADA Committee, Campus Climate Committee, Foreign Language Waiver Committee, and Medical School Committee on Students with Disabilities.
 For the Dean of the College Division, Ward serves as a Dean-on-Call, on the Case Management Group, and on the Student Affairs Administrative Leadership Team.

-Ward’s thirty-five-year career in higher education and disability has been primarily at the University of California’s Davis (his alma mater) and Berkeley campuses.
+Ward’s thirty-seven-year career in higher education and disability has been primarily at the University of California’s Davis (his alma mater) and Berkeley campuses.
 After sixteen years in their service programs for students with disabilities, Ward was the ADA/504 Compliance Officer at U.C.
 Berkeley.
-He was President of the Association on Higher Education and Disability (AHEAD) and is currently on the Editorial Board of the Journal of Postsecondary Education and Disability.
+He came to Dartmouth in 2006.
+Ward was President of the Association on Higher Education and Disability (AHEAD) and is currently on the Editorial Board of the Journal of Postsecondary Education and Disability.
 He has served on various other boards, committees, and the like, ranging from regional to international in scope.
 He has published over 75 articles on disability-related matters and provided over 70 presentations, workshops, trainings, and the like at state, regional, national, and international conferences.
 Ward may be reached at (603) 646-9900 or via e-mail at Ward.Newmeyer@Dartmouth.edu.

 Kristopher Shultz is Student Accessibility Services' Adaptive Technology Assistant.
 He assists Larry Cusick with document conversion and real-time captioning services.
 He is currently a student in Dartmouth College's Master of Arts in Liberal Studies program, after having earned his Bachelor of Arts in Women's Studies at Washington State University (WSU).
 He has worked at Dartmouth's Baker-Berry Library as a Resource Sharing Assistant.
 At Washington State, he worked at the Department of Critical Culture, Gender and Race Studies and the Women's Resource Center.
 He was also Director of Networking for the Education Access Coalition in Pullman, Washington.
 Kristopher can be reached at (603) 646-9900 or via e-mail at Kristopher.Shultz@Dartmouth.edu.